wnayes/bond-wm/packages/react-wallpaper/README.md

-# @electron-wm/react-wallpaper
+# @bond-wm/react-wallpaper

-A dynamic React wallpaper component for the `electron-wm` window manager.
+A dynamic React wallpaper component for the `bond-wm` window manager.

 The rendering algorithm is modified from https://github.com/roytanck/wallpaper-generator